rudydelorenzo/rudydelorenzo/README.md

-### Hi! 👋
+### Hi!
+I'm Rudy 👋

-I'm Rudy, a BSc student at U of A, full-time software engg, and part-time README writer 📝
+I'm a BSc student at U of A, full-time software engg, and part-time README writer 📝

 I love trying out new technologies, so you'll find a bit of everything here.
 Technologies you can expect to find include: